 Under section 322.21, Florida Statutes, veterans with a 100 percent service-connected disability are eligible for a no fee driver license, with endorsements, or an identification card.
 The same veterans are also entitled to a no fee Veteran’s designation on their driver license or ID card.
-The “V” designation can be used to show proof of status for discounts at participating merchants.
+The “Veteran” designation can be used to show proof of status for discounts at participating merchants.
 Qualified veterans should provide a valid identification card from the United States Department of Veterans Affairs, indicating the 100 percent, total and permanent service-connected disability rating.

 Under section 320.084, Florida Statutes, 100 percent disabled veterans are eligible for a “DV” license plate at no charge to the applicant.

 Homeless veterans, their spouse and children are eligible for a free Florida ID card.
 You must visit a driver license service center for an ID card renewal or replacement.